learn-co-students/objc-palindrome-detector-001-prework-ios/README.md

 ### V. Detecting a Palindrome

-Now the we've verified that our string reversal method works, we can get to work on the implementation of our `stringIsPalindrome:` method.
+Now that we've verified that our string reversal method works, we can get to work on the implementation of our `stringIsPalindrome:` method.

 In our first pass at this method, let's use the simplest case for our first example: an all-lowercase single word such as "*racecar*".
 We'll add complexity to our method later.
 For now, let's just make sure we can get the core of the logic down.